How To Get a £1 Million Mortgage

 Where can you get one?

-These days, both private banks and conventional high street lenders provide mortgages of £1 million and over, and also offer products to high net-worth customers who need to borrow significantly more than this.
+Nowadays, both private banks and conventional high-street lenders provide mortgages of £1 million and over and also offer products to high-net-worth customers who need to borrow significantly more than this.

-Their approaches are very different, though, and both have advantages and disadvantages to consider.
+However, their approaches are very different, and both have advantages and disadvantages.

 It’s worth establishing which type of lender is best for you before you apply….